alem0lars-yoroi/ctfs/2016-sharif-ctf/ure/writeup.rst

   (like a `Russian doll`_); but the proxies shouldn't know the message.

 The challenge says we shouldn't find the public key.
-Furthermore, we already know another cipher-text, but we don't know the message.
+Furthermore, we already know another ciphertext, but we don't know the message.

 *This tells me I need to find and use the re-encryption algorithm.*